learn-co-curriculum/ruby-remembering-objects-readme/README.md

 ## Objectives

 1. Explain the concept of remembrance in object-oriented programming.
-2. Use class variables to remember, or store, instances of a class that are produced.
+2. Define a class variable `@@all` and initialize it to an empty array.
+3. Build an instance method `#save` that can push the instance into `@@all`
+4. Build a class reader `.all` to expose and read `@@all`

 ## Introduction

 Let's say we're building a command line game in which players play various rounds until a final tally determines the winner.
 Or creating an app in which we want to store a list of all of the users who sign up.
 Or building a program that helps users track and store the passwords for their various accounts.

 In all of these situations, and many more we can imagine, our application needs a way to store or remember a collection of class instances.
-Whether they are instances of a `Game`, `User` or `Password` class, all of these examples would require our program to keep track of instances that are created.
+Whether they are instances of a `Game`, `User` or `Dog` class, all of these examples would require our program to keep track of instances that are created.

 Luckily for us, Ruby allows us to do so by using class variables to store new instances as soon as they are created.
 Let's take a look together.